materialsproject/mapidoc/README.md

    to the [MongoDB documentation](http://docs.mongodb.org/manual/) for more information on how to customize queries.

+Tip for efficient querying:

+	Try to minimize the scope of the properties you are requesting.
+For example, if you are only interested in the XRD pattern for Cu K<sub>&alpha;</sub>, do not just use `properties=["xrd"]` which will fetch the computed XRD patterns for all radiations.
+This results in a large data transfer and slow queries.
+Instead, use `properties=["xrd.Cu"]`.

 # Searching for properties

 You can use Github's built-in search box at the top to search this repository for text that matches your query.
 For example, you can try searching for the word "spacegroup" to see the that the "spacegroup" root key exists with sub-keys such as "number" and "symbol".

 Beause this repository's folder structure mirrors a material document's structure, you can also use the [quick finder](https://github.com/materialsproject/MaterialsAPIDoc/find/master) to interactively explore the structure.

 # Contributing

 The initial version of this documentation is brought to you by the Materials Project development team.
 But it is our hope that others can contribute as well, either by cloning and editing this documentation (and sending pull requests) or just by informing us of any errors or omissions in the doc (e.g., by using the "Issues" tab).

 # Citing the Materials API